 5. Doctoral Dissertation Committee

 The Doctoral Dissertation Committee consists of a Dissertation Director, at least four additional voting committee members, and additional advisory committee members, as needed.
 The Committee must be designed to represent expertise in the research area(s) of the dissertation.
-At least three committee members must hold regular (i.e. primary or secondary/adjunct) appointments in the Joint Department of BME, two of which should hold primary appointments.
+At least three committee members must hold regular (i.e. primary or secondary/adjunct) appointments in the Joint Department of BME, two of whom should hold primary appointments.
 The Dissertation Director must be a regular faculty member in the Joint Department of BME.
-Dissertation Director must also have an MCW Graduate School Faculty Member Appointment at the PhD level.
-The Dissertation Director will assure that the appropriate paperwork is filed for the dissertation and assure that graduation requirements are met.
+The Dissertation Director must also have an MCW Graduate School Faculty Member Appointment at the PhD level.
+The Dissertation Director will ensure that the appropriate paperwork is filed for the dissertation and ensure that graduation requirements are met.

 A voting Dissertation Committee member without a regular appointment in the Joint Department of BME must meet the following qualifications: